Set up coverage filters

 JetBrains Rider applies these filters to coverage results (coverage tree) after the coverage session is over.
 Use them to exclude nodes you don't want to see at the moment.
 Learn more

-Using the JetBrains Rider settings, you can specify the runtime coverage filters for a specific namespace, project, type, type member, or attribute.
+Use JetBrains Rider settings to specify runtime coverage filters for a specific namespace or attribute.

-As filters are applied in runtime, JetBrains Rider does not include the filtered items into the coverage snapshot and does not show them in the Unit Tests Coverage window.
+As filters are applied in runtime, JetBrains Rider does not include the filtered items in the coverage snapshot and does not show them in the Unit Tests Coverage window.

 Add a runtime coverage filter